1RXS

-1RXS is an acronym which is the prefix used for the First ROSAT X-ray Survey (1st ROSAT X-ray Survey).
-This is a catalogue of astronomical objects that were visible in the X-ray spectrum from the ROSAT satellite, in the field of X-ray astronomy.
+1RXS, acronym for the First ROSAT X-ray Survey, is a catalogue of astronomical objects that were visible in the X-ray spectrum from the ROSAT satellite.

 Examinations of 1RXS has shown that many sources can be identified, such as old neutron stars, while other entries are "intriguing", according to one researcher.

-Notable 1RXS Objects
+Notable 1RXS objects

-The following Objects are some Notable Objects in 1RXS Objects.
+The following is a list of some notable objects in the 1RXS catalogue.